KatiaMich/ISRF_UV/README.md

 Commands_spectrum.py computes the spectrum of the ISRF at the location of the Sun (you can change these coordinates to compute the spectrum somewhere else).
 You can chose a list of wavelengths greater than 1000 Angstrom.
 A pandas file is saved, s well as the figure.

 Commands_Anisotropy.py computes the map of the ISRF at the location of the Sun (you can change these coordinates to compute the map somewhere else).
 You can chose the wavelength.
-A 2D array is saved, as well as the galactic map plotted on a fiugre.
+A 2D array is saved, as well as the galactic map plotted on a figure.